moogmodular/lnapp-starter/README.md

 # Next.js - tRPC - LN App starter

 Convenient starter for Lightning Network driven web apps.
 This starter is based on [@alexdotjs](https://twitter.com/alexdotjs)'s tRPC [starter project](https://github.com/trpc/examples-next-prisma-starter).
+Since the inception of the **lightning network** and the development of the [ln-url](https://github.com/fiatjaf/lnurl-rfc) standard, the holy grail of **"bank as a web app"** is not only a reality but only 5 minutes of set up time and about 30$ of hosting costs away.
+This starter implements such an app.
+Authentication and Users are already there, and basic in- and out flow of purchasing power is taken care of.
+Users can **authenticate themselves**, **deposit** and **withdraw** up to **1000 sats**.
+Whatever happens in between is up to the developer.

+Happy Hacking!

 ![The King](./public/the_one_and_only_king.jpg)